top of page

 MATT'S JOURNEY

-His first release, a 2016 self-titled EP, was picked up by Stanley Records and the single ‘Neil Young’ was featured on ‘Take Me To Town’, a compilation celebrating Australian alternative country and Americana music.
+His first release, a 2016 self-titled EP, was picked up by Stanley Records, and the single ‘Neil Young’ was featured on Take Me To Town, a compilation celebrating Australian alternative country and Americana music.

-His second album - ‘If I Was In Dallas Tonight’ (2021) - captured the highs and lows of Ward’s travels between the sister cities of Adelaide and Austin.
-Recorded in Texas’ famous Yellow Dog Studios, the album involved collaborations with several well-known Texan musicians.
-The album was described as “sublime” (Countrytown) and confirmed Ward as the “genuine article” (Brisbane Courier Mail).
-Again, Ward reached #1 on ARIA Charts and the same year he was a finalist in the South Australian Music Awards.
+His second album, If I Was In Dallas Tonight (2021), captured the highs and lows of Ward’s travels between Adelaide and Austin.
+Recorded at Yellow Dog Studios in Texas, the album featured collaborations with prominent Texan musicians and reached #1 on the ARIA Country Chart.
+It was described as “sublime” by Countrytown and cemented Ward as “the genuine article” (Brisbane Courier Mail).
+That same year, he was again a finalist in the South Australian Music Awards.

-In 2023, Ward experimented a little closer to home, self-producing several live recordings and starting independent record label, Heartland Music Australia.
-His EP ‘The Way That I Was Meant To Be’ delivered a raw energy that reflected Ward’s live sounds, including the single ‘Two To Tango’, a sultry duet featuring acclaimed Australian singer Taasha Coates (The Audreys).
-Ward also collaborated with the historic Norwood Football Club to release “Red and Blue”, a tribute to community and grass-roots Aussie Rules football.
+In 2023, Ward turned his focus closer to home, launching his own label, Heartland Music Australia, and self-producing several live recordings.
+His EP The Way That I Was Meant To Be delivered raw, live energy and included the duet ‘Two To Tango’ featuring Taasha Coates (The Audreys).
+He also collaborated with Norwood Football Club to release ‘Red and Blue’, a tribute to community and grass-roots footy.

 bottom of page